-In the next four lines of ‘Sonnet 61’ the speaker asks one longer question that spans across all four lines.
+In the next four lines of ‘Sonnet 61,’ the speaker asks one longer question that spans across all four lines.
 The speaker says the youth could be sending out his spirit at night and that that is what’s penetrating his mind so thoroughly and constantly.
 It appears that the speaker has something, it’s unclear what, that he’s ashamed of.
 There is something that he does in his “idle” hours that he thinks the youth is spying on and trying to get more information about.
-Or, alternatively, maybe the youth is just looking into his mind because he is jealous of any moment the speaker spend apart from him.
+Or, alternatively, maybe the youth is just looking into his mind because he is jealous of any moment the speaker spends apart from him.

 This is an interesting turn, especially compared to other recent sonnets.
 Shakespeare’s speaker often suggests that the youth is the one who is always acting out.
 He tends to follow his desires no matter where they go.

 O no; thy love, though much, is not so great.